-Nearly half of the vehicles stolen each year in the U.S. are never recovered
+Nearly half of all the vehicles stolen every year in the United states are never recovered

 Every 44 seconds a motor vehicle is stolen somewhere in the United States, according to the National Highway Traffic Safety Administration (NHTSA).
 That's more than 700,000 vehicles reported stolen every year.